henry-montoya/letters-to-mila/src/routes/blog/posts/ready-or-not.md

 status: 'complete'
 ---

-it all happened so fast
+It all happened so fast.

 <!-- more -->
 Mila-chan,